MartinaLangAR/SimpleChatBot/README.md

 Naive Bayesian Text Generator and ChatBot

+To run the project you need to run start_backend.py (this will block your terminal and output debugging messages) and ChatGUI.java in a separate one.
+As long as you have ale dependecies installed this should open a GUI on your desktop and you are free to Chat with Boty.

-The System consists of two classes so far:
+The System consists of three classes in Python and two in Java so far:

+###Python

 1. The Dataset class: